9. Books, broadcasting, and the Bible College

 Do we have any printing presses in Italy?

 No, we do not.
-For a while, we tried running a small print shop, but we just didn't have the volume of work to justify that investment.
-All of our work is done by commercial printers who have far better equipment than we could ever hope to own.
+We tried running a small print shop for a while, but we just didn't have the volume of work to justify that investment.
+Our work is done by commercial printers with far better equipment than we could ever hope to own.
 And we don't have to worry about hiring and firing employees, keeping the plant busy, maintenance, and buildings.

 Do you use the Nazarene hymnal in Italy?

 Well, ours is different from the English version.
 Our Italian hymnal, which contains over 200 hymns and gospel songs, is a collection of original Italian music, hymns from the international Christian heritage like "A Mighty Fortress Is Our God" and "How Great Thou Art," and some distinctly Nazarene music like "Called unto Holiness."
-Much of the translation work required for the hymnal was done by Alfredo Del Rosso.
+Alfredo Del Rosso did much of the translation work required for the hymnal.
 The present hymnal is the fruit of years of effort by Roy and Nina Fuller.

 Most Italian hymnals are published with only the words -- no music.
 Thanks to the financial help of the Virginia District (and some individuals) we have words-only and words-and-music editions.